Live chat by BoldChat

 The complaint, now being dealt with by the local authorities where Dasani is bottled in Sidcup, east London, hinges on the charge that the marketing implies that tap water is 'impure'.

 As a market for bottled water, the UK is relatively immature.
-Britons consume an average of 28 litres of bottled water per year, compared with about 140 litres for Italy and France.
+Britons consume an average of 28 liters of bottled water per year, compared with about 140 liters for Italy and France.

 So the fact that bottlers take water, purify it further and sell it on can hit the headlines, especially if the water producers take a substantial mark-up in the process.

-"Coke didn't do itself any favours by not getting the water supplier on side to begin with," one drinks industry insider said of the local supplier Thames Water.
+"Coke didn't do itself any favors by not getting the water supplier on the side to begin with," one drinks industry insider said of the local supplier Thames Water.

 That makes them extremely vulnerable to criticism, as Coke already found to its cost with its failed "New Coke" launch.